Chunked transfer encoding: Applicability

-For version 1.1 of the HTTP protocol, the chunked transfer mechanism is considered to be always and anyway acceptable, even if not listed in the TE (transfer encoding) request header field, and when used with other transfer mechanisms, should always be applied last to the transferred data and never more than one time.
-This transfer coding method also allows additional entity header fields to be sent after the last chunk if the client specified the "trailers" parameter as an argument of the TE field.
-The origin server of the response can also decide to send additional entity trailers even if the client did not specify the "trailers" option in the TE request field, but only if the metadata is optional (i.e. the client can use the received entity without them).
-Whenever the trailers are used, the server should list their names in the Trailer header field; three header field types are specifically prohibited from appearing as a trailer field: Transfer-Encoding, Content-Length and Trailer.
+For version 1.1 of the HTTP protocol, the chunked transfer mechanism is considered to be always and anyway acceptable, even if not listed in the Transfer-Encoding (TE) request header field, and when used with other transfer mechanisms, should always be applied last to the transferred data and never more than one time.
+This transfer encoding method also allows additional entity header fields to be sent after the last chunk if the client specified the "trailers" parameter as an argument of the TE request field.
+The origin server of the response can also decide to send additional entity trailers even if the client did not specify the "trailers" parameter, but only if the metadata is optional (i.e. the client can use the received entity without them).
+Whenever the trailers are used, the server should list their names in the Trailer header field; three header field types are specifically prohibited from appearing as a trailer field: Content-Length, Trailer, and Transfer-Encoding.

 Format

 If a Transfer-Encoding field with a value of "chunked" is specified in an HTTP message (either a request sent by a client or the response from the server), the body of the message consists of one or more chunks and one terminating chunk with an optional trailer before the final ␍␊ sequence (i.e. carriage return followed by line feed).

 Each chunk starts with the number of octets of the data it embeds expressed as a hexadecimal number in ASCII followed by optional parameters (chunk extension) and a terminating ␍␊ sequence, followed by the chunk data.
 The chunk is terminated by ␍␊.

 If chunk extensions are provided, the chunk size is terminated by a semicolon and followed by the parameters, each also delimited by semicolons.
 Each parameter is encoded as an extension name followed by an optional equal sign and value.
 These parameters could be used for a running message digest or digital signature, or to indicate an estimated transfer progress, for instance.

 The terminating chunk is a special chunk of zero length.
 It may contain a trailer, which consists of a (possibly empty) sequence of entity header fields.
 Normally, such header fields would be sent in the message's header; however, it may be more efficient to determine them after processing the entire message entity.
 In that case, it is useful to send those headers in the trailer.

-Header fields that regulate the use of trailers are TE (used in requests), and Trailers (used in responses).
+Header fields that regulate the use of trailers are Transfer-Encoding with the "trailers" parameter (used in requests) and Trailer (used in responses).

 Use with compression

 HTTP servers often use compression to optimize transmission, for example with Content-Encoding: gzip or Content-Encoding: deflate.
 If both compression and chunked encoding are enabled, then the content stream is first compressed, then chunked; so the chunk encoding itself is not compressed, and the data in each chunk is compressed holistically (i.e. based on the whole content).
-The remote endpoint then decodes the stream by concatenating the chunks and uncompressing the result.
+The remote endpoint then decodes the stream by concatenating the chunks and decompressing the result.